mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

+<div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/02/12/Day-24/">February 12, 2017</a></small></div>
+<p><strong>The spy revolt against Trump begins</strong>.
+Fears that the White House is too friendly to Moscow is causing close allies to curtail some of their espionage relationships with Washington.
+The  development has grave implications for international security, especially for counterterrorism. (<a href="http://observer.com/2017/02/donald-trump-administration-mike-flynn-russian-embassy/" target="_blank">Observer</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/02/10/Day-22/">February 10, 2017</a></small></div>
 <p><strong>US investigators corroborate some aspects of the Russia dossier</strong> compiled by a former British intelligence agent.
 None of the newly learned information relates to the salacious allegations in the dossier.
 The intercepts do confirm that some of the conversations described in the dossier took place between the same individuals on the same days and from the same locations as detailed in the dossier. (<a href="http://www.cnn.com/2017/02/10/politics/russia-dossier-update/index.html" target="_blank">CNN</a>)</p>